-The Google Drive Power-Up allows you to attach files from your cloud storage to a Trello card, preview them, and comment on them without leaving Trello.
+The Google Drive power-up allows you to attach files from your cloud storage to a Trello card, preview them, and comment without leaving Trello.
 You can also add folders to a task to display all of their contents in a card.
 This lets all of your team members quickly access the documents they need, and it saves work chats from being cluttered with links.
-If you do need a file link after all, you can copy one from the Trello card, too.
+If you do need a file link, after all, you can copy one from the Trello card, too.

 Another handy feature of this power-up is the ability to create all sorts of Google documents right from a card.
 New files will be automatically linked to the card from which they were created.

 Much like the Google Drive power-up, the Dropbox power-up lets you attach all the files related to a particular Trello card.
 Whether you have graphics, documentation, presentations, or even a whole folder, just link the files you need from your Dropbox.
 Additionally, you and your team can preview these files from Trello, so you don’t need any special software to open them.
 That way, you’ll always have all the necessary files at hand, while your team can easily access them as needed.
 Say goodbye to lost email attachments!